ovn-org/ovn/Documentation/internals/security.rst

   (Integrity).

-* A bug (memory corruption, overflow, ...) that allows one to modify the behaviour of OVS through external configuration interfaces such as OVSDB (Integrity).
+* A bug (memory corruption, overflow, ...) that allows one to modify the behaviour of OVN through external configuration interfaces such as OVSDB (Integrity).

 * Privileged information is exposed to unprivileged users (Confidentiality).